nyit-vancouver/MiningDetection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The tool is aimed to analyze, detect and report about mining activities on a website.
+Also, it saves the screenshot of the tested web domain.

 ### Built With